- GCSE at grade 4 (grade C) or above in English (or equivalent)

 - a teaching practice placement of at least 100 hours in an appropriate context for full-time programmes or 40 hours in the first year and 60 in the second year for part-time programmes

 For entry requirements please visit Teesside University's website

-You will study a range of modules which will take you from an introduction to teaching and learning through to more advanced practice skills.
-You will also study a range of wider issues which affect the lifelong learning educational sector, such as educational policy, quality assurance and your own personal and professional development needs.
+You study a range of modules that takes you from preparing to teach through to more advanced practice skills.
+You also study issues affecting the education and training educational sector, such as educational policy, quality assurance, and your own personal and professional development needs.

 Course Assessment Method

-You are assessed by a combination of written assessments, reflective teaching journals and teaching portfolios, and by observations of your teaching practice.
+Typically you are assessed by a combination of written assessments, reflective teaching journals, teaching portfolios, and observations of your teaching practice.

-On completion of the Introduction to Teaching and Learning module, you will have met the requirements for a threshold license to practice.
-Completion of the full certificate will enable you to apply for QTLS status.
+Completion of the full certificate may enable you to apply for QTLS status.

-Appropriate careers are practising in the full teaching role in Learning and Skills Sector educational contexts.
+Appropriate careers are practicing in the full teaching role in Learning and Skills Sector educational contexts.

 What if I Need Support